-Application to the 5th Year Track
+Application to the 5 Year BA to MAEd Program

-Application forms should be turned into room 1071 in the School of Education.
-Admission is rolling, so decisions for the 5th year program will go out approximately 3 weeks after you submit your application.
+The application should be submitted no later than October 1.
+Admission is rolling, so decisions will go out approximately 4 weeks after you submit your application.
 Once all spots are filled, we will stop accepting applications.

-Continuation during the Senior Year
+Continuation during the senior year

 - EDUC 310

-Elevation to the Master's Portion of the Program
+Elevation to the master's portion of the program

-In order to elevate to the Master's level portion of the program, you must:
+In order to elevate to the master's level portion of the program, you must: